PHACDataHub/django-shiny/terraform/README.md

+# Clean Up

+## Prerequisites

+In order to be deleted, the Github Cloudbuild connection must have no linked repositories.
+Delete all instances of apps running in the web app first or else, you will have to manually delete all connections probably from the GCP console.

-## Clean Up - Destroying Project Resources
+## Destroying Project Resources

-Due to limitations of Terrafrom and the GCP API, some resources will need to untracked before running `terrafrom destroy`.
+Due to limitations of Terraform and the GCP API, some resources will need to untracked before running `terrafrom destroy`.

 Thus, the recommended method to destory project resources is by running: